AbhinavKhareTech/tiger-voice-agent/docs/06-delivery-playbook.md

 ## Overview

-This playbook describes how Blue Machines deploys voice AI for enterprise customers as a repeatable, predictable process.
+This playbook describes how AhinsaAi deploys voice AI for enterprise customers as a repeatable, predictable process.
 The model targets 8-12 week deployments with defined deliverables and quality gates at each phase.

 The goal is a delivery machine, not a consulting practice: every deployment should be faster than the last because each one feeds reusable patterns back into the platform.